ManifoldScholar/manifold-docs/_docs/projects/accounts/users.md

 ## Marketeer

 **Abilities**.
 Marketeers can modify *all* existing Projects and Maker records, but they can't create new or delete existing ones.
-Marketeers can also create, modify, or delete an installation's [Pages](/docs/customizing/records/pages.html).
+Marketeers can also create, modify, or delete an installation's [Pages](/docs/customizing/records/pages.html) and [Features](/docs/customizing/records/features.html).

 **Use Cases**.
 For those who are charged with maintaining the identity, voice, and branding of the instance.
 At a university press this role would granted to staff from the marketing and sales departments.